WiNiDev/Get_Next_Line/README.md

 # Get_Next_Line
 ---------------------------------------------------
-## 42 - Function that reads a file line by line
+## 42 - Function that reads a file line by line.
 ---------------------------------------------------

 ## Final grade : 103/100